FC Kuban Krasnodar: Kuban: 1963–1979

 In 1963, after the club changed its name back to Kuban, they played unevenly and finished 10th in the Group 2 of Class A. After two poor seasons in 1964 and 1965 (where they finished 15th and 25th, respectively) three good seasons followed in 1966, 1967 and 1969.
 However, despite finishing third each season the team did not win promotion.
 In 1970 Kuban were relegated to the Soviet Second League, and its ownership changed the following year.

-In 1973 Kuban finished third in the final tournament, earning a return to the First League and winning their third RSFSR zone championship.
+In 1973, Kuban finished third in the final tournament, earning a return to the First League and winning their third RSFSR zone championship.
 The club struggled in the First League for two seasons until they were relegated again to the Second League in 1976.
 Kuban returned to the First League in 1977.
 After a good start in 1978 (immediately after their promotion), Kuban eventually finished in sixth place.

 The 1979 season was one of the most successful ones in recent club history.
 Kuban finished second, earning the right to play in the following year's Top League.
 Unlike 1962, there was no reorganization of the Soviet League and Kuban was promoted.

 1980–1991

-In 1980 Kuban played for the first time in the Soviet Top League.
-Before the season, Kuban Stadium was renovated with an increase in capacity.
+In 1980, Kuban played for the first time in the Soviet Top League.
+Before the season, the Kuban Stadium was renovated with an increase in capacity.
 Their first home game was a scoreless tie on 7 April with Lokomotiv Moscow, and on 12 April Kuban scored their first Top League goals against Dynamo Tbilisi (2–2).
 At the end of the season Kuban won the "Together with the team" prize for home-field attendance.
 In 1981 the team finished in 13th place, the club's greatest achievement to date.

 Although the 1982 season began well, with the club in sixth place, at the end of the season they were relegated from the Soviet Top League.
 In 1983 Kuban played unevenly, defeating the leading clubs but losing points to lesser teams.
 They finished the season in eighth place.

 Kuban finished fourth in 1984; in September, they were in the hunt for a top-two finish (and promotion to the Soviet Top League before losing their final game.
 The next two seasons were poor, with the team (in 18th place) narrowly avoiding relegation from the First League in 1985 and relegated in 1986 with a 20th-place finish.

 In 1987, Kuban was promoted back to the First League.
 In November the team won its fourth RSFSR championship, a record for a non-capital-city club.
 During the next four seasons (1988, 1989, 1990 and 1991), Kuban finished 19th three consecutive times and second-last (21st place) in its final USSR First League season.